BarlowR/BarlowR.github.io/content/trips/2025-02-28-roldanillo-colombia/RoldanilloColombia20250228.md

 I nearly bombed out on the ridge.
 I arrived low and scratched to find a climb.
 I was guided by a group of birds, who first showed me a climb enough to stay alive, then guided me to a strong, tall climb that took my mind away from the challenge of not landing, and back to the challenge of making it back.

 I pushed full bar upwind from cloud to cloud.
-I felty like I had won the lottery each time I found the climb underneath.
+I felt like I had won the lottery each time I found the climb underneath.
 Base had lifted to 2700m, and I scraped the bottom of each cloud before pushing back on glide upwind.
 At one point, I left a climb too late, and was pulled up into the bottom of the cloud on glide to the west.
 I was fully engulfed in white, but kept my bearing with my compass and flight instrument.

 {%- include photo.html
     path="photos/BigGrin.jpg"